k2bd/gateau-poker/README.md

 ### Received by Client
 #### `/player`
-This endpoint is used for the game to `POST` game updates.
+This endpoint is for the game to `POST` game to.
 The following structures may be sent and should be listened for.
-The "info" field is shared by all structures and can be used to determine what action to take.
+The "info" field is shared by all structures and can be used to determine what the structure represents.
 ##### PlayerPrivateInfo
 This is sent when all players have joined.
 It contains both the player's public in-game ID and its secret ID that it uses for move validation.